Information for PIHRS 2026

 Institutional Affiliation and email address (es)

 Introduction: Previous research and/or rationale for performing the study.
-Include aim and Objective of the study if applicable.
+Include the aim and Objective of the study if applicable.

 Method: Adequate description of the type of study, study sample and statistical methods used.